Joanne Ingham's two sons 'deeply saddened' after her sudden death in motel

 One post she shared reads: "I have been broken, I know hardships, I have lost myself.
 But here I stand still moving forward, growing stronger each day.
 I will never forget the harsh lessons I've learned, I will never regret because the hell I endured made me stronger."

 Salleh said yesterday he was shaken by his former love's sudden death and hoped she died in peace.
+"I will be praying for her."